pelzma/pelzma.github.io/index.md

 ##
 Explore the links below for details on projects and papers.
+[Check here](https://www.pelzma.io/about.html) for info about me.
 For any questions or ideas, email me at [mattpelz@pm.me](mailto: mattpelz@pm.me) .

 #### [Data Analysis](https://www.pelzma.io/analysis.html)
 #### [Machine Learning](https://www.pelzma.io/ml.html)